lubiana/no-framework-tutorial/06-router.md

 we collect any variable parameters of the route, store them in the request parameterbag and call the handler callable.
 If the route dispatcher returns a wrong value in the first entry of the routeMatch array we handle it the same as a 404.

-This setup might work for really small applications, but once you start adding a few routes your bootstrap file will quickly get cluttered.
+This setup might work for tiny applications, but once you start adding a few routes your bootstrap file will quickly get cluttered.
 So let's move them out into a separate file.

-Create a new directory in you projectroot named 'config' and add a 'routes.php' file with the following content;
+Create a new directory in you project root named 'config' and add a 'routes.php' file with the following content;

 ```php
 <?php declare(strict_types = 1);